ShashankSirohiya/100DaysOfRtl/README.md

 Day:86_"ALU_Enum"

-Day:87_" " // How to make Interface of sv testbench env
+Day:87_"How to make Interface of sv testbench env"

-Day:88_" " // How to make Transaction, Generator and Driver modules
+Day:88_"How to make Transaction, Generator and Driver modules"

-Day:89_" " // How to make monitor and scoreboard modules
+Day:89_"How to make monitor and scoreboard modules"

-Day:90_" " // How to make Agent, Environment, Test, Tb_top modules.
+Day:90_"How to make Agent, Environment, Test, Tb_top modules"

 Day:91_"AXI4_LITE"